THRASTRO/sofa.js/docs/era.ee00b.md

 ```

 3) The result is compatible with the IAU 2000 resolutions except
-   that accuracy has been compromised for the sake of speed.
-For
+   that accuracy has been compromised (1 mas) for the sake of speed.
-   further details, see McCarthy & Luzum (2001), IERS Conventions
+   For further details, see McCarthy & Luzum (2003), IERS
-   2003 and Capitaine et al. (2003).
+   Conventions 2003 and Capitaine et al. (2003).

 ## Called:
 ```